chochain/eforth/README.md

 ## Changes - What have we done!

 Even with vocabulary, multi-tasking, and meta-compilation (the black-belt stuffs of Forth greatness) deliberately dropped to reduce the complexity, eForth customarily uses linear memory blocks to host stacks and words in the dictionary.
 Forth manages code and their parameters, in bytes or CELLs, with a backward linked-list known for the term 'threading'.

-Often, the low-level core are built from ground up with assembly, then meta-compiled or boot-strapped with high-level Forth scripts.
+Traditionally, high-level languages like C or C++ are generally avoided for implementing Forth.
+The low-level core are built from ground up with assembly, then meta-compiled or boot-strapped with high-level Forth scripts.
 This model is crucial in the days when memory is scarce or compiler resource is just underwhelming.
-It gave the power to Forth, but now became the show-stopper for many newbies.
+It gave the power to Forth, but unfortunately, also became the show-stopper for many newbies.
 Because, one have to learn the assembly language, understand the memory model before appreciating the internal of Forth.

-Traditionally, high-level languages like C or C++ are generally avoided for implementing Forth.
-However, through rounds of experiments, we concluded that by utilizing the dynamic allocation, streaming IO, and other C++ standard libraries can clarify the intention of our implementation of Forth to millions of C programmers potentially.
+Through rounds of experiments, we concluded that by utilizing the dynamic allocation, streaming IO, and other C++ standard libraries can clarify the intention of our implementation of Forth to millions of C programmers potentially.
 We hope it can serve as a stepping stone for learning Forth to even building their own, one day.

 ## Source Code Directories